urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 In this case, all subscribers to the specified `path`s will be kicked.

-Note that `%kick`s are not exclusively sent by the agent itself - Gall can also automatically kick subscribers under certain network conditions.
-Because of this, `%kick`s are not typically interpreted as intentional, and the usual behavior for a kicked agent is to try and resubscribe.
+Note that `%kick`s are not exclusively sent by the agent itself - Gall itself can also kick subscribers under certain network conditions.
+Because of this, `%kick`s are not assumed to be intentional, and the usual behavior is for a kicked agent to try and resubscribe.
 Therefore, if you want to disallow a particular subscriber, your agent's `on-watch` arm should reject further subscription requests from them - your agent should not just `%kick` them and call it a day.

 ## Outgoing subscriptions